Woking: Woking in the Second World War

 During the Second World War, the defence of Woking and the surrounding area was coordinated by the 11th Battalion of the South Eastern Home Guard.
 Training was carried out at Mizens Farm, Horsell, and included a mock battle with Canadian, Polish and Free French troops in 1941.
 Dedicated Home Guard units were responsible for guarding the Woking Electric Supply Company power station, the GQ parachute factory and the Sorbo Rubber Works.
 Woking railway station was defended by troops operating light anti-aircraft artillery.

 Air raid shelters were opened on Commercial Road and at Wheatsheaf Recreation Ground in 1939, followed in 1941 by further shelters, including at Victoria Gardens.
 The presence of a major railway junction as well as several Vickers factories making aircraft parts, made Woking an obvious target for enemy bombing.
 The most severe attack took place in January 1941, in which seven people were killed.
 By the end of 1944, the borough had experienced 58 air raids, during which around 25 houses had been destroyed and almost 2300 damaged.
 The final bomb attack on Woking, a V-2 rocket, fell on 2 March 1945.
+Ultimately, 18 civilian deaths due to enemy action were recorded in Woking Urban District.